tlevine/redirect.thomaslevine.com/README.md

 this daily or so.

 ### Integration tests
-Run `./bin/integration_tests` to run integration tests on the live site.
-Set up a cron job to do this daily or so.

-## Development
 Run `./bin/runlocal` to run a server on [localhost:9002](http://localhost:9002).
 Then you can run `nosetests2 integrationtests.py` from `./application` to run integration tests locally.

+Run `./bin/integration_tests` to run integration tests on the live site.
+You could set up a cron job to do this daily or so.

+## Wishlist
+Here are some things I want.

+* I want different views in the front-end should have own URLs (fragment identifiers) so that the back button can work and so that I can link to places.
+* I want API should run in a real daemon, not a tmux, just because.
+* I want the configuration files should be prefixed with something later than "1-", like maybe "50-", so that I can manually add other sites with higher priority.
+* I want a system for backing up the nginx configuration with all of the redirects to another server so that I can restore the redirects in case of problems.
+A git repository in `/etc/nginx/conf.d/` should be fine for this.
+* I sort of want the Javascript on the front end to be less hacky and ugly, but I haven't wanted to edit this at all, and it's been working just fine, so maybe it's not that important.